osipov/fiu-2015-hackathon/README.md

 You will also need a number that can receive text messages.
 This number must be verified with Twilio using the following link http://twilio.com/user/account/phone-numbers/verified

 **If you are going to use Java**
-Follow the example shown during the first lecture on Bluemix.
+Follow the example shown during the first lecture on Bluemix and explained here: https://github.com/osipov/bluemix-twilio-java-sample

 **If you are going to use PHP**
 Use the instructions available here: https://github.com/osipov/bluemix-twilio-php-sample